hocbigg/code-of-conduct/README.md

 * No spamming, trolling, flaming, or other disruptions of the peace.
 * No inappropriate usernames.
 Moderators will change your name if it is found to be NSFW or derogatory.
 * No advocating or threatening of any of the above behaviors.
-# Reporting and Moderation
-Moderators can be emailed at hocbigg@proton.me.

-Violation of the terms in this Code of Conduct will result in consequences that will depend on a) the severity of the violation, and b) history of violations.
-Possible consequences include: temporary mute, being kicked from participation, temporary or permanent banning from all future participation in the community.

-If you feel that you have been treated unjustly, you may contact a moderator or community organizer and explain your grievance.
-Your grievance will be handled by moderator consensus.

 # Attribution
 Portions of this Code of Conduct were inspired by the following: